vengi-voxel/vengi/docs/Compilation.md

 * Install vscode [code.visualstudio.com](https://code.visualstudio.com/)
 * Install Visual Studio (for the compiler)

+Inside vscode you have to install the c++ plugins.
+The easiest might be to install the c++ plugins from microsoft.
+Just make sure the cmake plugin is part of the collection.

+If you have problems with the intellisense plugin from microsoft, you can also use the clangd plugin.

 Open your git clone directory in vscode and let it configure via cmake.
 It will pick ninja and the visual studio compiler automatically.

 ## Mac